 If you use property both for business and personal purposes, you may deduct it under Section 179 only if you use it for business purposes more than half of the time.
 Reduce the amount of your deduction by the percentage of personal use.
 You’ll need to keep records showing your business use of such property.
 If you use an item for business less than half the time, you must depreciate it.

-There is a $500,000 limit on the total amount of business property expenses you can deduct each year using Section 179.
-The limit was originally $25,000 but was dramatically increased over the years to help small businesses in a struggling economy.
-It was made permanent at $500,000 in 2015, and will be indexed for inflation each year starting in 2016.
+Starting in 2018, there is a $1 million limit on the total amount of business property expenses you can deduct each year using Section 179.
 This dollar limit applies to all your businesses together, not to each business you own and run.
 You do not have to claim the full amount.
 It’s up to you to decide how much of the cost of property you want to deduct.
 But you don’t lose out on the remainder; you can depreciate any cost you do not deduct under Section 179.

 If you purchase more than one item of Section 179 property during the year, you can divide the deduction among all the items in any way, as long as the total deduction is not more than the Section 179 limit.
 It’s usually best to apply Section 179 to property that has the longest useful life and therefore the longest depreciation period.
 This reduces the total time you have to wait to get your deductions.